What is Early Help?

 What is the Early Help Assessment (EHA)?

-* Role of the Early Help Assessment Champion
+- Role of the Early Help/ Young Carer Champion (to follow)

 Click on this link to register your Early Help Assessment or call 01782 232200.

-For further information, advice and guidance to help you to support children, young people and families, contact the Advice and Access Team on 01782 232200 or email CW@stoke.gov.uk.
+- For information, advice and guidance to help you to support children, young people and families, contact The Advice and Access Team on 01782 232200 or email CW@stoke.gov.uk

-Named champions should be nominated by all internal and external agencies.
-Briefing sessions are being held to enable Champions to cascade the use of the Early Help Assessment within their own organisations.
+Named champions should be nominated by all internal and partner agencies.
+Briefing sessions are held to enable Champions to cascade the use of the Initial Early Help and promote Young Carers within their own organisations.

-It would be useful for nominated champions to read documents 1-7 before attending the champions meeting.
-These can be downloaded
+It would be useful for nominated champions to read documents listed above before attending the champions meeting.
+These

 Useful links and tools:

-- SOT Guide to Levels of Need Early Help and Safeguarding Threshold Criteria 2016- (click on the link below) This guide is intended for use by professionals who work regularly with children and young people.
+- SOT Guide to Levels of Need Early Help and Safeguarding Threshold Criteria 2017 (attached) This guide is intended for use by professionals who work regularly with children and young people.
 It is intended to be a guide only, to support professionals in identifying needs of children, young people and their parents and carers and identifying possible interventions to meet those needs.

 Adobe - To view these documents you will need a copy of Adobe Acrobat Reader.
 To download a free copy go to www.adobe.com